 Mary was not guilty for wanting to live, but she undoubtedly felt compromised by the struggle to survive.
 Freedom did not entirely lift this burden, but she believed that her ghetto diary/memoir might do some good for others.
 When she arrived in the U.S. in 1944, some of Europe’s Jews were still alive.
 Saving them might be possible, but only if their plight was publicized.
 This was her motivation for helping to get her account published.
 In the end, she became uncomfortable with the celebrity that accompanied her book, and she dropped out of public view.

-You may read more about Mary Berg, including excerpts from her diary, here.
+You may read more about Mary Berg, her diary and how it came to be published here.

 Monday - Thursday 9 AM - 4 PM